 Even in the developed market economies with matured market mechanisms and assured basic liberties, the issue of providing each individual with equitable standard of living without undue sacrifice of social efficiency and/or individual autonomy still remains largely unresolved.
-Even when there is a wide social consensus that the uncompromising pursuit of economic efficiency, individual autonomy, and the equitable provision of decent living standard is a target which is hardly sustainable, there remains a further issue of forming a social agreement on the priority to be assigned to the plural moral principles pursuing, respectively, social efficiency, individual autonomy, and equitable provision of decent living standard.
-This paper is devoted to the problem of combining these plural moral principles lexicographically and conditionally without falling into the impasse of logical inconsistency.
-In this context, recollect that John Rawls (1971, 1993) made an interesting proposal to combine plural moral principles lexicographically, but his proposal had to be confronted with a criticism by Amartya Sen and Bernard Williams (1982) who pointed out that the lexicographic combination of plural moral principles may be logically inconsistent.
-Our analysis represents an attempt to circumscribe the conditions under which the logical coherence of philosophical scenario articulated by Rawls and Sen can be rigorously ascertained.
+There is a wide social consensus that the uncompromising pursuit of economic efficiency, individual autonomy, and the equitable provision of decent living standard is a hardly sustainable target, but there remains a further issue of forming a social agreement on the priority to be assigned to the plural moral principles pursuing, respectively, social efficiency, individual autonomy, and equitable provision of decent living standard.
+This paper is devoted to the problem of combining these plural moral principles lexicographically as well as conditionally without falling into the impasse of logical inconsistency.
+In this context, it is worthwhile to recollect that John Rawls (1971, 1993) made an interesting proposal to combine plural moral principles lexicographically.
+However, his proposal had to be confronted with a criticism by Amartya Sen and Bernard Williams (1982) who pointed out that the lexicographic combination of plural moral principles may be logically inconsistent.
+Our present analysis represents an attempt to circumscribe the conditions under which the logical coherence of philosophical scenario articulated by Rawls and Sen can be rigorously ascertained.

 To lend concreteness to the problem at hand, we focus on the following three moral principles in the context of defining a fair allocation rule as a game form in a class of simple production economies.
-The first moral principle is procedural in nature, and it requires that all individuals in the society should be assured of the minimal extent of autonomy in choosing his contribution to cooperative production.
-The second moral principle is consequential in nature, and it requires the Pareto efficiency of equilibrium social outcomes.
-The third moral principle is meant to capture an aspect of non-welfaristic egalitarianism along the line of Rawls and Sen, which is formally articulated in terms of the maximin assignment of individual capabilities rather than in terms of individual utilities.
-The logical coherence of one lexicographic combination or the other of moral principles, with or without further constraints on their applicability, can be verified by examining the existence, or the lack thereof, of a fair allocation rule as a game form thereby defined.
+The first principle is procedural in nature, and it requires that all individuals in the society should be assured of the minimal extent of autonomy in choosing his contribution to cooperative production.
+This principle is due originally to Lawrence Kranich (1994).
+Our articulation of allocation rules in terms of game forms seems to be appropriate from the viewpoint of individual autonomy.
+Indeed, individual autonomy has a natural expression in the game form articulation of allocation rules by means of the spontaneous strategic choice of individual actions.
+The second principle is consequential in nature, and it requires the Pareto efficiency of equilibrium social outcomes.
+The third principle is meant to capture an aspect of non-welfaristic egalitarianism along the line of Rawls and Sen, which is formally articulated in terms of the maximin assignment of individual capabilities rather than in terms of individual utilities.
+This principle was formulated and characterized by Reiko Gotoh and Naoki Yoshihara (1999, 2003).
+The logical coherence of one lexicographic combination or the other of these moral principles, with or without further constraints on their applicability, can be verified by examining the existence, or the lack thereof, of a fair allocation rule as a game form thereby defined.